Roofing Contractor in Hebron, OH

 Roof Replacement in Hebron

-A Roof Replacement on a pre-1940 or mid-century home begins with a deck assessment to determine how much of the original sheathing is still structurally sound after six decades or more of Ohio moisture and thermal cycling.
+A Our Roof Replacement Services on a pre-1940 or mid-century home begins with a deck assessment to determine how much of the original sheathing is still structurally sound after six decades or more of Ohio moisture and thermal cycling.
 Deck condition sets the scope.
 Platinum installs Class 4 impact-rated shingles on every replacement and provides documentation for insurers who offer reduced premiums to owners with impact-rated materials on file.

 Roof Repair in Hebron

-Step flashing failures on older village homes and granule loss at low-slope sections on postwar ranches are the two failure modes that generate most Roof Repair calls in Hebron.
+Step flashing failures on older village homes and granule loss at low-slope sections on postwar ranches are the two failure modes that generate most Our Roof Repair Services calls in Hebron.
 Act before moisture reaches the deck.
 Catching either failure at the surface stage costs a fraction of what re-sheathing adds once water has been working through the deck for a full season.

 Metal Roofing in Hebron

-Metal Roofing suits Hebron's two housing profiles differently but works well on both.
+Our Metal Roofing Services suits Hebron's two housing profiles differently but works well on both.
 Longevity drives the case.
 On older gable-roofed village homes, standing seam metal handles Ohio's freeze-thaw cycle without the flashing failures that accelerate on aged asphalt installations.
 On postwar ranches, corrugated steel panels shed water from low-slope sections faster than granulated shingles, which reduces the standing-water exposure that accelerates deck deterioration.

 Seamless Gutters in Hebron

 The Licking River runs near Hebron and Buckeye Lake sits just to the east, placing Hebron squarely within a drainage corridor where roof runoff that bypasses failed gutters has a direct path toward the foundation.
 Joint failures come first.
 Seams in sectional gutter systems collect debris, hold moisture against the fascia board, and cause rot that spreads into the soffit long before the gutter itself shows visible damage.
-Seamless Gutters fabricated on site eliminate those joints, with every run cut to the exact length of the roofline and no seam joints anywhere along it.
+Our Seamless Gutters Services fabricated on site eliminate those joints, with every run cut to the exact length of the roofline and no seam joints anywhere along it.

 Storm Damage and Insurance Claims in Hebron

 Ohio gives homeowners one year from a covered storm event to file a property insurance claim, and Licking County's primary designation under FEMA DR-4777 following the March 14, 2024 tornado outbreak means that clock has run on those specific events.
 New storms reset the timeline.
-Platinum accompanies every Hebron homeowner during the Storm Damage and Insurance Claims to document ridge cap displacement on older gable homes and cracked low-slope shingles on ranch rooflines, the failure points adjusters most often miss when both housing types are present in the same inspection.
+Platinum accompanies every Hebron homeowner during the Our Storm Damage and Insurance Claims Services to document ridge cap displacement on older gable homes and cracked low-slope shingles on ranch rooflines, the failure points adjusters most often miss when both housing types are present in the same inspection.
 Undocumented damage becomes out-of-pocket cost when the claim report does not reflect what the storm actually did.

 Amish Roofing Crews in Hebron